 - It is worth considering booking directly with one of the four sister Disney Hotels – The Kyriad, Explorers, Dream Castle or Magic Circus.
 All four hotels are close to the parks and are extremely family friendly and offer great value.
 All four hotels operate regular free bus transfer, all day and evening, from the hotel doors to the park gates.

 #3.
 Saving Money on Disneyland Paris Park Tickets

 You will obviously need tickets to the parks – DO NOT buy from the hotels or at the gates of the parks.
 There are much cheaper tickets available.
 There is different pricing for French people and tourists to Disney, a little known fact is you do not need to be French to avail of these tickets!

 You can purchase online and print an e-ticket either on www.billetfrancilien.com, use your Hotel address for the address requirement or via www.fnac.com.
 With FNAC you can print online or order online and collect in any of the FNAC stores.

 There are several in Paris and the closest one to Disney is one train stop away at Val De Europe.
 It is worth checking the prices on both sites as they are significantly cheaper ticket prices.

 I have used both with no problems and got tickets at a third of the price.
 Don’t forget under 3’s go free with a paying adult!

 Let the magic begin!
 There is no denying Disney is expensive but there are always ways to save.
-Your park tickets cover all the rides in the park but there is still lots of ways to spend money!
-Food in the parks is expensive but obviously you have to eat!
+Your park tickets cover all the rides in the park but there are still lots of ways to spend money, for example, food in the parks is expensive but obviously you have to eat!